Caloria elegans

 Caloria elegans is a species of colorful sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Facelinidae.

 Taxonomy

 Facelina quatrefagesi was considered as a synonym of Caloria elegans, but it is morphologically very similar and different valid species.

 Description

 The size of the body varies between 20 mm and 35 mm.

+(Original description) The body is slender and subpellucid, with a yellowish-white tint.
+The oral tentacles are long and tapering, and an opaque white line runs down each one and continues across the front of the head.
+The dorsal tentacles are not more than half as long as the oral ones; they are stout, erect, tapering toward the tip, and wrinkled, with a pale fawn or buff coloration.

+The branchiae are numerous, slender, and nearly linear, and they are arranged in about seven dense clusters on each side.
+The first cluster is large and comes very close to the dorsal tentacles, while the remaining clusters diminish gradually and extend almost to the tail.
+They are deep rosy flesh-colored, and each is marked above and below by a dark patch of purplish brown, almost black, with a ring of white above the apex.
+The foot is slender and extends into longish angles at the sides.

 Distribution

-This marine species occurs in European waters from the British Isles to the Mediterranean Sea; also off the Canary Islands, the Azores and Madeira.
+This marine species occurs in European waters from the British Isles to the Mediterranean Sea; also off the Canary Islands, the Azores, and Madeira.